Since Yesterday

-"Since Yesterday" is a song performed by Scottish synth-pop duo Strawberry Switchblade, the lead single from their self-titled album.
-It became their only major hit, peaking at number five on the UK Singles Chart.
+"Since Yesterday" is a song performed by the Scottish synth-pop duo Strawberry Switchblade, the lead single from their self-titled album.
+It became their only major hit, peaking at number five on the UK singles chart.

 Background and composition

 "Since Yesterday" (primarily written by Rose McDowall) was written during the early days of the band.
-The song was initially called "Dance" and was debuted at their live shows from 1981 to 1982.
-The only recording of "Dance" that survives is of a David Jensen BBC session the band did in October 1982, when they were still unsigned.
+The song was initially called "Dance" and was debuted at their live shows from 1981 to 1983.
+The only studio recording of "Dance" that survives is of a David Jensen BBC session the band did in October 1982, when they were still unsigned.
 While the musical structure stayed the same, the lyrics and vocal melody were extensively rewritten by McDowall when the duo recorded their debut album, and was eventually retitled "Since Yesterday".

 In 2015, McDowall revealed that the song is about nuclear war.
 Other interpretations included a theme of suicide.
 The track's opening fanfare came from the third movement of Sibelius's Symphony No. 5 – the Finale ~1.20 from the start.
 The duo worked with producer David Motion and the song presented a musical change from the group, whose previous single, "Trees and Flowers", had a folk-pop sound, while "Since Yesterday" and their later album saw them embrace the synth-pop and new wave sound which was more current with the times.

 The single's two non-album B-sides, "By the Sea" and a cover of The Velvet Underground's "Sunday Morning", were, just like their first single, produced by David Balfe and retained that folk-pop sound of "Trees and Flowers", however.